3xg3lin/3xg3lin.github.io/_posts/2023-11-02-wireshark-and-nmap.markdown

 💡 Tip: The brute force attack method uses trial and error to crack the password.
 We can use Hydra for brute force attack.
 ![image](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/91bba629-c417-40ea-a754-0be7b54dfff6)
-Let's observe this with wireshark.
+Let's monitor this with wireshark.
 ![image](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/3657efc0-6c0d-4223-ab67-e54ba6354323)
 If you want the see successfully login type following code:
 `ftp.response.code==230`